taylorgibson/teach-ma4110/github-setup.md

-# SSH keypair setup for GitHub (or GitHub/GitLab/BitBucket, etc, etc)
+# SSH keypair setup for GitHub

 ## Create your repository.